-This is Day 11 of the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
-The challenge is now over, but you can still do the tasks in your own time.
+This is Day 11 of the 14-Day Kindness Challenge where you practice kindness for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Kindness Challenge tasks and posts.

 We have hit the 800th Participant Mark!!

 11th day into the challenge, and we have now hit the 800th participant mark!!! 😀 *throws confetti into the air*

 I consider our kindness challenge to be a huge success, both in terms of the number of people we have gathered onto the challenge (though I’ve never set an actual target but simply aimed to get as many people as possible) and the overwhelming responses I’ve been hearing from people who are taking the challenge, about the change they have seen in their lives and responses they are getting from others.

 Day 15 will be roundup day, so I’ll be reserving roundup comments till then.
 If you still want to join us in the remaining 3 days, do so here:

 - Challenge details: https://personalexcellence.co/blog/kindness-challenge/